ChenJiang19/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a postdoctoral fellow working with Dr. Zhen Hu in Computational Engineering & Reliability Laboratory, Department of Industrial and Manufacturing Systems Engineering, University of Michigan-Dearborn.
+I am currently a postdoctoral fellow in Department of Industrial and Manufacturing Systems Engineering, University of Michigan-Dearborn.
+I joined the [Computational Engineering & Reliability Laboratory](http://reliadesign.net/) (CERL) under the supervision of [Dr. Zhen Hu](https://umdearborn.edu/users/zhennhu) in 2019.

+Before joining CERL, I have